 To give an example of the user-generated campaign’s effectiveness, you need to check out GoPro’s photo of the day campaign.
 GoPro posts the best customer sent-in photo on its social media page every day.
 This not only highlights the digital camera features to prospective customers but also tempts them to purchase the camera.
 This is an excellent example of how brands drive greater interaction with brands.

 Personalization has strengthened the relationship between the brand and the customer.
 Marketers who include personalization in their arsenal win a competitive edge over their peers.

 Earning the trust and respect of customers is the biggest challenge for brands in today’s digital era.
 Over the last decade, the social media sphere rapidly transitioned from a friendly space to a distrustful one.
 One mistake by a brand – and the reputation you have built over the years can be torn down with a single hashtag.

 The Cambridge-Analytica scandal shows how even giants like Facebook can suffer a huge blow when they fail to be transparent.
 Privacy laws, security breaches are something that all marketers should be cautious about.
 Today’s consumers are more intelligent and tech-savvy than any previous generation.
 For them, it’s no longer about the price or features of a product.
 Besides these two crucial factors, customers analyse other factors like – the brand’s sustainability, transparency, environmental consciousness, and more.

-This is a massive challenge for Digital Marketing Agency.
+This is a massive challenge for Digital Marketing agencies.
 Today, 70% of the buyer’s journey is complete before making initial contact with the brand.
 Consumers can quickly tell the difference between an authentic post/review and sponsored content.

 Marketers need to understand that customers are the ones who are in the driving seat when it comes to online marketing campaigns.
 Digital Marketing Agency has to focus on creating campaigns that engage with customers transparently, build real relationships, and win customer loyalty.
 The more transparent you are with your customer, the more you will earn their loyalty over the years.

 “To improve is to change.
 To be perfect is to Change Often – Winston Churchill.”